A Minimal Agent for Automated Theorem Proving: Related work

 \paragraph{Tree-search methods.} Tree-search methods, have recently achieved significant milestones in automated theorem proving.
 AlphaProof \cite{deepmind-alphaproof} is perhaps the most prominent example.
 It achieved a silver medal at the International Mathematical Olympiad 2024, scored 56\% on PutnamBench, and saturated the MiniF2F benchmark.
-REAL-Prover \cite{REALProver} integrates a retrieval mechanism for Mathlib search (using embedded vector space).
-This addition shows a clear advantage, improving performance on the FATE-M benchmark by over 10\%.
-Aristotle \cite{harmonic-aristotle} introduces interleaved informal reasoning moments and a specialized geometry-solving engine to a tree-search-like method.
+REAL-Prover \cite{REALProver} integrates a system to retrieve semantically relevant theorems from Mathlib at each proof step.
+This addition showed a clear advantage over previous tree-search methods, improving performance on the FATE-M benchmark by over 10\%.
+Aristotle \cite{harmonic-aristotle} introduced interleaved informal reasoning moments and a specialized geometry-solving engine to a tree-search-like method.

-\paragraph{Whole-proof methods.} Whole-proof methods, on the other hand, are currently dominating the PutnamBench leaderboard \cite{putnam-bench,PutnamBenchLeaderboard} (see \cref{app:putnam}).
+\paragraph{Whole-proof methods.} Whole-proof methods, on the other hand, are currently dominating the PutnamBench leaderboard \cite{putnam-bench,PutnamBenchLeaderboard} (see \cref{app:putnam_leaderboard}).
 There, the leading provers are agents that generate full proofs combined with an iterative proof refinement strategy based on the Lean compiler feedback, and have access to various Lean tools, especially to search Mathlib.
-DeepseekProver V2 \cite{deepseek-proverv2} utilizes Chain-of-Thought and Reinforcement Learning on a 671 billion parameter model, proving 89\% of MiniF2F, but only 7.4\% on the more challenging PutnamBench.
-Self-play LLM theorem provers \cite{STP} focus on generating synthetic data to fine-tune DeepSeek Prover V1.5 \cite{xin2024deepseekproverv15harnessingproofassistant}.
-In addition to Reinforcement Learning, Goedel-Prover V2 \cite{goedel-prover-v2} implements an iterative proof refinement loop, showing how giving back a full error message from the compiler significantly increases the proof success rate.

-Among open-source models, Hilbert prover \cite{hilbertprover} is currently leading the PutnamBench Leaderboard \cite{PutnamBenchLeaderboard}, with roughly 70\% success rate.
-It decomposes theorem proving into an informal reasoning task, assigned to a general-purpose language model, and the coding part, which uses a complex system of decomposition of a target theorem into simpler lemmas, and prove them independently with a specialized prover like DeepSeek Prover or Goedel-Prover.
-Their performance is impressive, despite requiring $1840$ passes.
+A central theme has been how to obtain useful training signal despite the sparsity of correct formal proofs.
+Self-play theorem provers \cite{STP} addressed this by coupling a prover with a conjecturer that generates synthetic, barely-provable problems, creating an adaptive curriculum.
+DeepSeek-Prover-V2 \cite{deepseek-proverv2} advances this direction at scale by decomposing complex theorems into subgoals and convert successful subproofs into chain-of-thought supervision for reinforcement learning.
+Goedel-Prover-V2 \cite{goedel-prover-v2} then incorporated feedback from the Lean compiler for proof-refinement, setting the state of the art for that time on PutnamBench and MiniF2F \cite{minif2f} with models that were 20 times smaller than DeepSeek-Prover-V2.